 Jen Razavi: Also all the backstage hanging out, with NOFX, it’s just fun.
 That is why we love it so much.
 We meet bands that we grew up and they are just nice, genuine and encouraging.

-By the Barricade: As an aside, I have found in this genre, most musicians even big name musicians are just kind.
+I have found in this genre, most musicians even big name musicians are just kind.
 Even to people like me who are not musicians.

 Jen Razavi: You can be anywhere in the world and see someone with a (Teenage) Bottlerocket shirt or whatever, you can already talk with them and make some sort of connection.